 My girls are obsessed with it and love talking about their costumes, I love that, as a grown-up, there’s so much less pressure to wear a costume, and I can just buy myself all the candy I want on clearance after Halloween.

-Here are my top picks, whether you’re looking to build your own collection or just grab a few new titles from the library:
+Here are my top picks, whether you’re looking to build your own collection of Halloween picture books or just grab a few new titles from the library:

 Pumpkin Trouble by Jan Thomas